 When planning for transportation operations and investments, it is important to consider and mitigate any negative impacts on our climate and our environment, from the waters that are part of the Chesapeake Bay watershed to landcover and air.
 The TPB partners with COG and its members on issues of environmental mitigation and works to minimize greenhouse gasses emissions from the transportation sector and plan for the resiliency of the transportation system.

-Learn more about the TPB planning activities for this factor:
+Learn more about the TPB planning activities for this climate and resiliency:

 The TPB Climate Change Mitigation study of 2021 (2021) –The TPB undertook a scenario study, with consultant assistance, to assess ways to reduce greenhouse gas (GHG) emissions in the on-road transportation sector.
 The study assessed the types of transportation-related actions, and their levels of implementation, that would be needed to reduce GHG emissions to meet regional goals for 2030 and 2050.
 The region’s officials approved a new goal to reduce GHG emissions by 50 percent in 2030 relative to 2005 levels.
 Learn more.

 The TPB Resiliency Study